 There are concrete and stone paths along the foot of the mountain which divide the land and beach.
 People live down there and there are a handful of residential homes.
 The beach is incredibly rocky and the waves pound the shoreline (well it is winter, I suppose).
 A great spot for kids to jump and throw rocks into the ocean.

-Bananas and Vines
+Can You Spot The Bananas and Vines

 Lining the base of the mountain are gardens and agricultural plots where the residents and local farmers grow bananas, grapes, coconuts, custard apples and other fruits.
 In this part of the island, life is simple and many residents live off what they grow and make a living from selling the produce.